 The Company is exposed to credit risk associated with its trade receivables.
-This risk is reduced by having most customers' trade receivables insured by Export Development Canada ("EDC").
+This risk is reduced by having customers' trade receivables insured by Export Development Canada ("EDC") wherever possible.
 Management reviews the trade receivables at each reporting date and assesses and makes an allowance for doubtful accounts when the expected recovery could be less than the actual trade receivable.
+The expected recovery amount can vary from the actual cash received.